 - STEM for Mathematics Learning

 - Problem Solving

 - Digital Mathematics Environment

-Course facilitators are experts from SEAQiM, PPPPTK Matematika, and reputable universities in Indonesia and abroad.
+Course facilitators are specialists and experts from SEAQiM, national or international educational institutions, as well as reputable universities in Indonesia and abroad.

-Participants of the course are about 30 selected mathematics teachers from SEAMEO Member Countries
+Participants of the course are 30 mathematics teachers selected from SEAMEO Member Countries.

 The course runs for 100 hours @45 minutes.
-The activities during the course constitute of theories and practices.
+The activities during the course comprises both theories and practices.